• main navigation

 Programmes

-ESE offers three types of trainings for the target group of European financial supervisors:
+ESE offers three types of training for the target group of European financial supervisors:

-• The first type are subject-specific trainings for banking supervisors and related fields.
+• The first type is subject-specific training for banking supervisors and related fields.

-• The second type are "cross-sectoral" subject-specific trainings for supervisors from the banking, insurance and securities and markets sectors.
+• The second type is "cross-sectoral" subject-specific training for supervisors from the banking, insurance, securities and markets sectors.

-• The third type are "soft skill" trainings which are open for all supervisors.
+• The third type is "soft skill" training open to all supervisors.

 Simple search